Margaux-Armfield/stop_detector/README.md

 ![Caribou Example GIF](documentation/example_map.gif)

 This map shows the location of stop points, along with the trajectory of the animal following the stop.
+We can hover over the trajectory to see the trajectory ID, or click the trajectory to see the bounding box encompassing that trajectory.
+This makes it easier to identify which trajectory is associated with a given stop point.

-We can see that many of these animals go on to travel great distances, making a death or tag loss unlikely.
+We can see based on the red trajectories that many of these animals go on to travel great distances after the stop took place, making a death or tag loss unlikely.

 Perhaps 120 hours spent within 100 meters is not a conservative enough test for whether a caribou has died.
-We increase the stop_duration to 150 hours, and get the following result, which shows much less post-stop movement and fewer individuals:
+We increase the stop_duration to 150 hours, and get the following result, which shows much less post-stop movement and fewer stop points:

 ![Caribou Example GIF 2](documentation/example_map2.gif)